MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-2013.md

 After you have started the User Profile Synchronization service, you must import the Microsoft Identity Integration Server Key (MIIS) encryption key.
 Import this key to the following directory: < _root directory drive_>\Program Files\Microsoft Office Servers\15.0\Synchronization Service\Bin.

- **To import the encryption key for User Profile service application**
+ **To import the encryption key for User Profile service application:**

 1. Verify that you have the following memberships: